elinscott-talks/marvel_pillar_iv_meeting_nov_2024/slides.typ

 == Conclusions
 - lightweight machine-learning models can predict Koopmans screening parameters with high accuracy
 - #pause does not transfer to systems with novel atomic environments and/or substantially different macroscopic screening
-- #pause predicting electronic response can be done efficiently with frozen-orbital approximations and machinepredicting
+- #pause predicting electronic response can be done efficiently with frozen-orbital approximations and machine learning
 - #pause for more details see our arXiv preprint #cite(<Schubert2024>)

 == References